-Running a small business is hard.
-There are many obstacles that must be overcome.
-One of the most difficult challenges to figure out, especially for the novice entrepreneur, is how to get clients.
+I’m sure I don’t have to tell you, but running a small business is hard.
+It’s no piece of cake.
+There are many obstacles that must be overcome, and one of the most difficult challenges to figure out, especially for the novice entrepreneur, is how to get clients.
 Without a doubt, it’s one my students most often asked questions.
-Every potential business owner realizes the importance of acquiring clientele, but most of us are dumbfounded when it comes to figuring out how to make our wishes a reality.
+Every potential business owner realizes the importance of acquiring clientele, but most of us are at a loss when it comes to figuring out how to make our wishes come true.

 Reality hits us in the face

-The stark reality of the situation is that we’ve got competition for clients before we even open the doors of our new business.
-Unless you’re inventing a brand-new industry, one that’s never existed before, there’s already more than enough (insert your chosen profession here; home inspectors, for example) in the world.
+The stark reality of the situation is that we’ve got competition for clients before our new business even opens its doors.
+Unless we’re inventing a brand-new industry, one that’s never before existed, there’s already more than enough (insert your chosen profession here; home inspectors, for example) in the world.
 The market is already saturated.
-Your competition is already out there.
+The competition is already out there.
 The number of rival business owners is already overwhelming.

-With the odds stacked against your success, what’s a new business owner to do?
+With the odds stacked against our success, what’s a new business owner to do?

-While it’s certainly a monumental challenge to figure out how to wedge yourself into an already overcrowded field, it’s not impossible.
+While it’s certainly a monumental challenge to figure out how to wedge ourselves into an already overcrowded field, the truth is that it’s not impossible.
 New businesses open every day, in every industry.
-While many of them fail before they really have a chance at success, the fact remains, some of them do eventually find success.
-A few new businesses figure out how to garner those customers; how to beat the odds and make a name for themselves in an already oversaturated marketplace.
+While many of them fail before they really have a chance at success, the fact remains that some of them do eventually find success.
+A few new businesses figure out how to get those customers; how to beat the odds and make a name for themselves in an already oversaturated marketplace.

 The secret sauce

 Many business owners think the trick is to stand out from the crowd; to do or offer something that’s different from their competition.
-While there’s no denying that it’s important to be able to distinguish your business from your rivals, just being different isn’t enough.
-Remember, there’s a new entry into your space every single day.
+While there’s no denying that it’s important to be able to distinguish our business from our rivals, just being different isn’t enough.
+Remember, there’s a new entry into our space every single day.
 A new start up to contend with; a new challenger for those customers; a new rival for the attention of those consumers.

-And you can be certain, whatever new, different and exciting thing you discovered to get your foot in the door won’t remain new, different and exciting for long.
-When something works, it’s soon copied (and improved upon) by every one of your rivals.
-Your gimmick won’t remain exclusive for long.
+And we can be certain, whatever new, different and exciting thing we discover to get our foot in the door won’t remain new, different and exciting for too long.
+When something works, it’s soon copied (and improved upon) by every one of our rivals.
+Our new gimmick won’t remain exclusive for long.

 Imitation is the sincerest form of flattery.